heavenmarshal/driving_school/homelink.md

 There are several categories of automobile lights:

 1. **headlight**: a lamp attached to the front of a vehicle to illuminate the road ahead.
 There are two modes of the headlight,
-- low beam: it provides a light distribution to give adequate forward and lateral illumination without dazzling other road uses with excessive glare.
+- low beam: it provides a light distribution to give adequate forward and lateral illumination without dazzling other road users with excessive glare.
 - hight beam: it provides an intense, center-weighted distribution of light with no particular control of glare.
 It is suitable for use when alone on the road.

 2. **auxiliary lamps**: there are typically two types of auxiliary lamps on a civilian passenger car, driving lamps, which provide hight intensity lights to enable the driver to see at longer range than the vehicle's high beam, and front fog lamps, which is designed for the condition of low visibility due to rain, fog, dust or snow.

-3. **side marker and reflectors**: side-facing devices make the presence, position and direction of travel clearly visible visible from oblique angles.
+3. **side marker and reflectors**: side-facing devices make the presence, position and direction of travel clearly visible from oblique angles.

 4. **turn signals**: blinking lamps mounted near the front and rear corners of a vehicle and sometimes on the sides or on the side mirrors.
 They indicate the intention to turn or change the lane.